- Sockets Programming

 }

-file and copy the following write/code into
+Now create a new multichatserver.c file and copy the following write/code into

 it (as usual - pay attention to the comments and the general skeleton